 - Sermons – The Catalogue of sermons lists the sermons extant at Uppsala University Library.

 N.B.
 Please note that the catalogues above currently represent a portion of the early printed collections at Uppsala University Library.
-Our staff will be happy to assist you with further searches in the collections.
+Ask the library will be happy to assist you with further searches in the collections.